-- 1. Baseline reliability upgrades, discussed in this Section 2; - Generation and transmission interconnection upgrades, discussed in Attachment B of this manual and Attachment B of Manual 14A-; - 3.
-Market efficiency driven upgrades, discussed in this Section 2-: - 4.
-Operational performance issue driven upgrades, discussed in this Section 2-; - 4.5.
-FERC Form No. 715 projects, discussed in Section 2; - 6.
-Public Policy Requirements based elements via State Agreement Approach; - 5-7.
-Supplemental Projects by a Transmission Owner, including projects addressing the end of useful life of existing facilities addressed via OATT, Attachment M-3.
+- 1. Baseline reliability upgrades, including FERC Form 715 projects, discussed in this Section 2; - 2.
+Generation and transmission interconnection upgrades, discussed in Attachment B of this manual and Attachment B of Manual 14A.; - 3.
+Market efficiency driven upgrades, discussed in this Section 2-; - 4.
+Operational performance issue driven upgrades, discussed in this Section 2. - 4.
+FERC Form No. 715 projects, discussed in Section 2; - 5.
+Public Policy Requirements based elements via State Agreement Approach; - 5.6.
+Supplemental Projects by a Transmission Owner, including projects addressing the end of useful-life of existing facilities as determined in accordance with good utility practice addressed via OATT, Attachment M-3.